thatisuday/woggle/README.md

 woggle g my-project
 ```

-Wobble will generate a complete folder structure based on your choices.
+**wobble** will generate a complete folder structure based on your choices.
 It will also install all npm dependencies and initialize gulpfile.js task file.

 You can the use following commands to compile your project.